braidn/Knowledge-Repo/ReactJsFramework.md

   * `this.props.children`.
   * This also means that children is a bit of a keyword and shouldn't be used to name props
 * The proper way of retrieving information from the children is by using props (passing callbacks)

+####Container Components

+* Only deal with logic required to generate presentation components.
+  * 'logic' mentioned here is the data (state) and functionality/behavior (events).
+* These are often time's classes that are extended from the component class.
+* Bind presentation components with a store of some type.
+  * this could be redux/relay/flux/etc
+* Container components themselves should subscribe to these store objects.
+  * due to this, one might have to manually call the subscribe/unsubscribe during the component lifecycle functions.

 ###DOM Sync